Tampon Alternatives: The Top Choices to Consider

 According to this article, the average person uses 11,000 tampons or pads in her lifetime.
 That’s a lot and that’s hard on planet Earth.
 By using reusable sanitary options such as a Diva Cup, or Reusable Cloth Pad, you’ll have much less of an impact upon our world.

 Think about those 11,000 tampons or pads for a minute.
 They cost money.
 Of course you know this already since you go to store each and every single month and shell out money for them.
 They’re expensive- a box of 36 tampons costs around $7 at the drugstore.
 That’s more than $2000 USD for sanitary products over the course of a lifetime.

 And those 11,000 tampons or pads is just for the average women.
-Perhaps you’re one of the unlucky women who has a very heavy period.
+Perhaps you’re one of the unlucky person who has a very heavy period.
 You’ll probably be up closer to 20,000 over the course of your lifetime.
 That’s almost $4000 USD.